RJT1990/RJT1990.github.io/_posts/2021-05-09-mastering-uncertainty.md

 ### Decentralize operations

-Aim to have a team where people have a high degree of initiative and ability to tackle problems independently.
+Aim to have a team where people have a high degree of initiative and capability to tackle problems independently.
 This may require training, but it leads to better results than top-down management, and a more flexible team that can adapt quickly to new needs.

 ### Meetings are the death of productivity